ctrapnell/genome551/index.md

 ### Treisman and Maniatis Nature (1985) [\[pdf\]](pdfs/treisman_maniatis.pdf)
 _First experiments aimed at discovering the mechanism of action of enhancers._

 1. Describe the experimental strategy used by Treisman and Maniatis.
-Compare results from Fig. 2 and 3.
+Compare results from Figure 2 and 3.
 What does this comparison say about the magnitude of the enhancer effect in nuclear run-on vs. steady state RNA assays?
-2. Describe the results of Fig. 4.
+2. Describe the results of Figure 4.
 How do they relate conceptually to the findings of Gariglio et al.?
 3. How do the authors rule-out non-specific initiation?
 ------

 ### Weintraub Proc.
 Natl.
 Acad.
 Sci.
 USA (1988) [\[pdf\]](pdfs/weintraub_1988.pdf)
 _A seminal paper providing an elegant unifying model for the phenomenology of cis-acting transcriptional enhancers._

 1. Diagram the experimental strategy of Weintraub.
-Summarize the qualitative results from Fig. 2 and the related quantitative data reported in the text.
+Summarize the qualitative results from Figure 2 and the related quantitative data reported in the text.
 2. How did Weintraub show that only a limited number of active templates are expressed after transfection?
 Why is this important?
 3. Describe the ‘dual marker’ experiment.
 What is the significance of this experiment and how is it exploited?
 ------